FLOSSforScience/FLOSSforScience.github.io/_posts/2018-01-03-season-1-episode-1.markdown

 In this episode the two hosts David Brassard and Patrick Diehl of *FLOSS for Science* introduce themselves and they explain the aims of this podcast.

-Listen this episode here or add our [rss feed](https://flossforscience.github.io/feed.xml) to your favorite podcast app:
+Listen this episode here or add our [rss feed](https://flossforscience.github.io/feed.xml) to your favourite podcast app: